 Butter Beans Cafe is an Aussie/Kiwi run cafe just a few shops down from Richmond train station and the menu did make me feel like I had been transported back to Melbourne with Corn Fritters and Potato Rosi and of course a Vegemite option for those Aussies and Kiwi’s craving a bit of home.
 The staff were friendly and it was a reasonable price and although I opted for a smoothie over a coffee, I have heard their flat whites are some of the best, because you know, they’re Aussie!

-To read more about my day in Richmond see – A Day in Richmond, the village in the City.
+Related Post: A Day in Richmond, the village in the City.

 I first saw Daisy Green on my Instagram feed where I saw people dining underneath a ceiling of pink flowers and I knew i had to go!
 Daisy Green have locations all over the city but I went to the one I had seen on Instagram which was Portman Village, just behind Marble Arch tube station.